vanderschaarlab/Interpretability/README.md

 There are also Notebooks in this GitHub repository to demonstrate how each create the explainer object.
 These explainers can be saved and uploaded into the Interpretability Suite user interface.

 ## SimplEx
-The notebook to demonstrate Simplex can be found [here](Notebooks/implement_simplex.ipynb).
+The notebook to demonstrate the Simplex explainer can be found [here](Notebooks/implement_simplex.ipynb).

 ## Dynamask
-The notebook to demonstrate Dynamask can be found [here](Notebooks/implement_dynamask.ipynb).
+The notebook to demonstrate the Dynamask explainer can be found [here](Notebooks/implement_dynamask.ipynb).

 ## Shap
-The notebook to demonstrate Shap can be found [here](Notebooks/implement_shap.ipynb).
+The notebook to demonstrate the Shap explainer can be found [here](Notebooks/implement_shap.ipynb).

 ## Symbolic Pursuit
-The notebook to demonstrate Symbolic Pursuit can be found [here](Notebooks/implement_symbolic_pursuit.ipynb).
+The notebook to demonstrate the Symbolic Pursuit explainer can be found [here](Notebooks/implement_symbolic_pursuit.ipynb).

 # Explainers By Model Type